Smilodon: Diet

 As Smilodon migrated to South America, its diet changed; bison were absent, the horses and proboscideans were different, and native ungulates such as toxodonts and litopterns were completely unfamiliar, yet S. populator thrived as well there as its relatives in North America.
+Regressions suggests that a 436 kg S. populator is capable of taking on prey up to 3 tonnes with a pack of S. populator potentially being capable of taking down fully grown megaherbivores such as Megatherium and Notiomastodon.

-Isotopic analysis for S. populator suggests that its main prey species included the camel like litoptern ungulate Macrauchenia, the rhinoceros-like ungulate Toxodon platensis, the large armadillo relatives Pachyarmatherium, Holmesina, species of the glyptodont genus Panochthus, the llama Palaeolama, the ground sloth Catonyx, and the equine Equus neogeus, and the crocodilian Caiman latirostris.
-This analysis of its diet also indicates that S. populator hunted both in open and forested habitats.
-Regressions suggests that a 436 kg S. populator is capable of taking on prey up to 3 tonnes.
+Isotopic analysis of the Pampean region suggests S. populator hunted in open C3/C4 areas and its main prey included ground sloths such as Lestodon and Megatherium, the equine Hippidion, and the camel-like litoptern ungulate Macrauchenia.
+Within the Poço Redondo, Sergipe state of the Brazilian Intertropical Region, the main prey of S. populator consisted of rhinoceros-like ungulate Toxodon platensis, the large armadillo relatives Pachyarmatherium, Holmesina, species of the glyptodont genus Panochthus, the llama Palaeolama, the ground sloth Catonyx, and the equine Equus neogeus, and the crocodilian Caiman latirostris.
+This analysis of its diet also indicates that S. populator hunted both in open and forested habitats within the Brazilian Intertropical Region.
+However, a more detailed analysis found the main prey of S. populator within the Brazilian Intertropical Region mainly predated upon Nothrotherium maquinense.

 The differences between the North and South American species may be due to the difference in prey between the two continents.
 Smilodon may have avoided eating bone and would have left enough food for scavengers.
 Coprolites assigned to S. populator recovered from Argentina preserve osteoderms from the ground sloth Mylodon and a Lama scaphoid bone.
 In addition to this unambiguous evidence of bone consumption, the coprolites suggest that Smilodon had a more generalist diet than previously thought.
 Examinations of dental microwear from La Brea further suggests that Smilodon consumed both flesh and bone.
 Smilodon itself may have scavenged dire wolf kills.
 It has been suggested that Smilodon was a pure scavenger that used its canines for display to assert dominance over carcasses, but this theory is not supported today as no modern terrestrial mammals are pure scavengers.